-Depending on the type of coloring, color may apply to atomic models and their parts, including cartoon and molecular surface representations, and volume data (map) displays:
+Depending on the type of coloring, color may apply to different sets of items:

-See also: transparency, mlp, measure convexity, surface, volume, Basic Actions, Molecule Display Toolbar, initial colors, color names, palettes
+See also: transparency, mlp, measure convexity, surface, volume, Basic Actions, initial colors, color specification, palettes

 Additional subcommands manage the set of named colors: